NAME

 a / b

-Division of quadratic integers or division by a scalar.
+Division of two Quadratic values in the same ring, or division of a Quadratic by a scalar.

 Aliases: ÷, div